Skip to main content

 initRequestInitDefault fetch options for all requests.

 The instance exposes a state object with baseUrl, session, and loading status.
-You can update the configuration later by calling auth.configure({ baseUrl }).
+Configuration can be updated later via auth.configure({ ... }).